Types of Brain Injuries & Symptoms

 Non-Traumatic Brain Injury

-A non-traumatic brain injury can occur as a result of a stroke, reduced oxygen levels, or brain infection.
+A non-traumatic brain injury can occur as a result of the following causes:

 Disorders of Consciousness

-At the Craig H. Neilsen Rehabilitation Hospital, we care for patients in a vegetative or a minimally conscious state.
+We care for patients in a vegetative or a minimally conscious state at Neilsen Rehabilitation Hospital.
 Our treatments for disorders of consciousness are unique to our Brain Injury Program since most other programs do not offer this niche service.
-Many of these patients have complex medical needs, which our physicians, therapists, nursing staff, and case managers are trained to support.
+Our physicians, therapists, nursing staff, and case managers are trained to support and treat these patients with complex medical needs.

 Signs of a Vegetative State vs. a Minimally Conscious State